Radla/voltcraft-sem-3600bt/README.md

           Alarm:          no
 ```

-Turn off overload by entering this:
+By entering this you turn off overload:
 ```
 $ ./vc-sem.exp Lam -overload off
 ```

 ### Standby mode

-You can also set an action if the power consumption falls unter a limit.
-If you just want to be warned, e.g. in case that consumption falls under 3 Watts, enter the following:
+You can also set an action if the power consumption falls unter a given limit.
+If you just want to be warned (led blinks), e.g. in case that consumption falls under 3 Watts, enter the following:

 ```
 $ ./vc-sem.exp Lam -standby 3 warn